denisecheung3/project-1/README.md

   }
   ```

-### Challenges
+### Challenges 💪
 - I was very eager to get going at the beginning and overlooked the importance of detailed planning especially on the logic.
 I had to write the human movement logic over and over again before I got it right!

-- Before I refactored my code I found it challenging to debug because the code was not organised
+- Before I refactored my code I found it challenging to debug because the code was not organised and changing one thing meant that I had to make the same change elsewhere in my code.
+Updating variables and rendering the result would often take place together.
+This is a snippet of my code before I had refactored:

+     ``` js
+      } else if (netAppearPosition > width * width - 1 - width) {
+        cells[netAppearPosition].classList.remove('net')
+        clearInterval(netDroppingIntervalId)
+        netAppearPosition = null

+      } else {
+        cells[netAppearPosition].classList.remove('net')
+        netAppearPosition = netAppearPosition + width
+        cells[netAppearPosition].classList.add('net')
+     ```

 - There were unique issues that I had not thought about regarding collision.
 Take net colliding with monkey as an example.
 At the beginning, I had only taken into account the net colliding into the monkey but not the other way around.
 As a result of this sometimes the Monkey would not lose a life if he briefly runs into the net.
 I solved the issue by also checking for net collision whenever user moves Monkey.

-### Victories
+### Victories 🔥
 - I had my minimal viable product earlier than planned and decided to refactor my code, This was more difficult than expected but it was one of the biggest learning curve in this project.
 It gave me the opportunity to rethink and refine the logic of my game.
 More importantly, it taught me to separate the game state, setIntervals, functions and the rendering of the game.
 As a result of this, I have code that is shorter, cleaner and much more scalable and easier to understand.

 - Having two levels.
 I was glad that not only did I manage to render a bigger grid with humans, I also managed to increasae the difficulty by changing things such as increasing the speed at which the nets were dropping.

 ### Potential future features
 - More levels and features.
 For example the humans could occasionally throw a banana.
 If the user succesfully clicks on it, an extra life would be rewarded.

+- Scoreboard (perhaps to record how many levels a user succesfully completed)

+- Mobile-compatibility

-### Lessons learned
+### Lessons learned ✍️

+- To plan out any logic required in detail.
+Trying to visualise how the logic would work together could also help address edge cases.

+- Define goals for each day

+- Keep an issues/bugs log and how I went about fixing them - this came in super handy when I was writing my README!